Leandro-Bertoluzzi/remote-cnc/README.md

 ### Update Docker containers

-If we modify the Docker image for the API or Worker, or we just need to update the version of one of the other services, we have to follow the next steps.
+If we modify the Docker image for the API, Worker, or Gateway, or we just need to update the version of one of the other services, we have to follow the next steps.

 1. If not logged, log in to your Docker account: